ni/semi-test-library-dotnet/docs/UserGuide/SMUGangPinGroup.md

 > [!TIP]
 > If you do not want to associate the published data with a pin, you can extract the data from the PinSiteData object by using the ganged pin group name as follows:
->   1. Use the `ExtractPin` method to retrieve the data for the ganged pin group..
+>   1. Use the `ExtractPin` method to retrieve the data for the ganged pin group.
 >   2. Publish only the returned `SiteData` object.
->   3. Pass the `SiteData` object to the `PublishResults` method and do not specify the pin parameter to avoid associating the results with a pin.
+>   3. Pass the `SiteData` object to the [`PublishResults`](https://ni.github.io/semi-test-library-dotnet/SemiconductorTestLibrary/NationalInstruments.SemiconductorTestLibrary.Common.Publish.PublishResults.html?q=PublishResults#NationalInstruments_SemiconductorTestLibrary_Common_Publish_PublishResults__1_NationalInstruments_TestStand_SemiconductorModule_CodeModuleAPI_ISemiconductorModuleContext_NationalInstruments_SemiconductorTestLibrary_DataAbstraction_SiteData___0__System_String_System_String_) method and do not specify the pin parameter to avoid associating the results with a pin.
 >
 > ```cs
 > var results = dcPower.MeasureCurrent();